Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

   $outboundFirst: Int
 )
 ```
+*List Human-readable transactions made using an application, ordered by date, paginated, across chains*

 ## Received Tokens

-*List Latest tokens received by wallet where the wallet is not the signer of the transaction*
+`SummaryTimelineQuery` returns a timeline of events where tokens were received by the address but the address is not the signer of the transaction.

 ```sh
 query SummaryReceivedTimelineQuery(